RentDynamics/rentdynamics-cs/README.md

                     .BuildServiceProvider();

-var rdApiClient = serviceScope.ServiceProvider.GetRequiredService<IRentDynamicsApiClient<RentDynamicsApiClientSettings>>; //Store API client somewhere in a `static` field and reuse it for single-user scenarios
+var rdApiClient = rdServices.GetRequiredService<IRentDynamicsApiClient<RentDynamicsApiClientSettings>>; //Store API client somewhere in a `static` field and reuse it for single-user scenarios

 var authenticationResource = new AuthenticationResource(rdApiClient);
 await authenticationResource.LoginAsync("<your-username>", "<your-password>"); //Optional step depending on how you will authenticate.
 This is necessary if you will be authenticating with a username & password.
 It is not necessary if you are using an apiKey that by-passes traditional authentication.